Lea Salonga: Cultural and state honors

 In recognition of her contributions to Philippine society and culture, Salonga has received multiple honors from Philippine presidents.
 In June 1990, she received the Presidential Merit Award from President Corazon Aquino for her contributions to the arts.
 On August 14, 2007, she received the Orden ni Lakandula (Order of Lakandula), with the rank of Komandante (Commander), from President Gloria Macapagal Arroyo, in recognition of using her talents to benefit Philippine society and foster cultural exchange.
 That same day, she received the Congressional Medal of Achievement from the House of Representatives of the Philippines for showing "the extent and depth of the Filipino musical talent" and "opening the way for other Filipino artists to break into the finest theaters in the world."
 In 2006, she was honored with a star on the Eastwood City Walk of Fame in Quezon City in recognition of her impact on Philippine entertainment.
 Internationally, she was named a Disney Legend in 2011 for her work as the singing voices of Princess Jasmine in Aladdin (1992) and Fa Mulan in Mulan (1998) and Mulan II (2004).
 She was included in the Time100 Impact Awards in 2022, honored with the Gold Legend Award from Gold House in 2023, and featured as a wax figure at Madame Tussauds Singapore in 2024.
-In 2026, she will be honored with a star on the Hollywood Walk of Fame.
+In September 2026, she became the first Filipino to be honored with a star on the Hollywood Walk of Fame in Los Angeles.
+The star, which is placed in front of the Hollywood Pantages Theatre, falls under the live performance category to honor her contributions to Broadway.